Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Millennium Bridge

-Millennium Bridge View| ©Brian Chow
+View of the Millennium Bridge| ©Brian Chow

-Millennium Bridge View| ©Brian Chow
+View of the Millennium Bridge| ©Brian Chow

 Opened in 2000, the Millennium Bridge was the first bridge to be built over the River Thames in 100 years.
-This impressive steel suspension footbridge connects the Tate Modern and Shakespeare's Globe on the south bank of the Thames with St Pauls in the north A spectacle of historical monuments!
+This impressive steel suspension footbridge connects the Tate Modern and Shakespeare's Globe on the south bank of the Thames with St Pauls in the north.
+A spectacle of historical monuments!

 Sky Garden

-The themed gardens are divided into three levels.
-Here you will discover a prehistoric forest made up of fig trees and tree ferns, as well as flowering plants from the Mediterranean and South Africa.
+Our last stop for this guide to London in 2 days is Sky Garden, a themed garden divided into three levels where you will discover a prehistoric forest made up of fig trees and tree ferns, as well as flowering plants from the Mediterranean and South Africa.

-Sky Garden also has observation decks, two restaurants, a bar and an outdoor terrace, so say goodbye to London with a proper dinner!
+Sky Garden also has observation decks, two restaurants, a bar and an outdoor terrace.
+One of the best things about Sky Garden is that it's free!